 Less reservoir changes are required in a system using the Automated pH Regulator, and thus water & nutrient consumption is significantly reduced.

 If no change in pH is observed when using the XpH, and using Reverse Osmosis, or soft water, try adding some Calcium and Magnesium (Cal-Mag) to the water, to help kick-start the charged ion interaction.

 Circulation: see ‘Is water circulation flow rate or pump schedule a factor when using the Automated pH Regulator?’ or ‘My pH seems a bit high or low at times in my small-sized hydro setup or tank, what should I do?’

-If the pH of your system is higher than the ideal range, you may want to run an initial recharge of the unit (with the Automated pH Regulator Recharge Solution[link]) to help ensure your unit and system are functioning together at optimal efficiency.
+If the pH of your system is higher than the ideal range, and using the Legacy models, you may want to run an initial recharge of the unit (with the Automated pH Regulator Recharge Solution) to help ensure your unit and system are functioning together at optimal efficiency.

 See nutrient requirements/recommendations in the question ‘Are there any additives/buffers/fertilizers/microbes that could interfere with the Automated pH Regulator?’